Short of Breath Stress

 It also may feel like you are so out of breath that you have to gasp for air or that you can't breathe deep enough.

 This short of breath stress symptom can come and go rarely, occur frequently, or persist indefinitely.
-For example, you might feel short of breath once and a while and not that often, feel it off and on, or feel it all the time.
+For example, you might feel short of breath once in a while and not that often, feel it off and on, or feel it all the time.

 This short of breath stress symptom may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.